 Alice Walker grew up Georgia in the American south during a time of segregation, living under ‘Jim Crow laws‘, and wild racism.

-Alice put the education her mother fought for to good use, going on to write smash hit novel The Color Purple, she also wrote the novels Meridian and The Third Life of Grange Copeland, among other works.
+Alice put the education her mother fought for to good use going on to write smash hit novel The Color Purple.
+Alice also wrote the novels Meridian and The Third Life of Grange Copeland, among many other works.

 “Any God I ever found in church, I brought in myself.” – The Color Purple